streamlineddesigns/ArtGalleryWebsite/README.md

 run `flush privileges;`
 run `nano .env` and update database info and when you're done, `CTRL+X` out to exit and enter `y` when prompted
 run `php artisan migrate` to have the database schema created
 run `php artisan db:seed` to load the database with seed data.
-There is a Color, and User seeder that will run
+ONLY NECESSARY IF YOU'RE NOT LOADING IN SQLDUMP There is a Color, and User seeder that will run
 run `cd /var/www/ArtGalleryWebsite`;
 run `mysql -u ArtGalleryWebsite -p ArtGalleryWebsite < ./database/migrations/ArtGalleryWebsite.sql -f` to populate the database with the rest of the data